Q: What is a Notice of Appeal?

 The Illinois Appellate Court handles most appeals from the Circuit Court of Cook County.
 In particular instances, cases may be appealed directly to the Illinois Supreme Court.

 The required information for a Notice of Appeal is detailed in Illinois Supreme Court Rule 303.
-A Notice of Appeal form is available at the Civil Appeals Division located in Room 801 of the Richard J. Daley Center or by clicking on the link located under Related Forms on the home page for the Civil Appeals Division.
+A Notice of Appeal form is available at the Civil Appeals Division located in Room 801 of the Richard J. Daley Center or by visiting the Civil Appeals Court Forms page.

 Q: Where can I find a copy of the Illinois Supreme Court Rules?

 A: These rules may be found in the Law Library on the 29th floor of the Richard J. Daley Center, 50 West Washington Street, Chicago, Illinois.
 Each suburban district office has a Law Library as well.

 The Rules are also available online at www.state.il.us/Court/SupremeCourt/Rules.

 Q: Where do I file a Notice of Appeal?